jessie20022/cmsc320finalproject/README.md

 * Average GPA Distribution
   * The median average GPA across all courses appears to hover around the 3.3 area, with a slightly left skewed distribution

-Now that we have an idea about our entire dataset
+Now that we have an idea about our entire dataset, let's try to identify some potential new trends solely in the CS department.
+We will once again plot the distributions of average rating, average GPA and letter grades but this time only for entries in the CS department.

 ```
 cmsc_courses_df = all_courses_df
 cmsc_courses_df = cmsc_courses_df.loc[cmsc_courses_df["department"] == "CMSC"]